coda/packs-sdk/docs/guides/blocks/sync-tables.md

 ## Identity

-Every sync table is required to specify an [`identityName`][identityName], which is a unique identifier for the item being synced in that table.
+Every sync table is required to specify an [`identityName`][identityName], which is a unique identifier for the type of item being synced in that table.
 By convention this is usually the singular form of the name of the item being synced.
 For instance, a "Tasks" table would use an identity name of "Task".
-This identity name is used to reference the table when [creating row references][schema_references] or [updating rows with actions](#actions).
+This identity name is used to reference the table when [creating row references](#references) or [updating rows with actions](#actions).

 By default the identity name is also used as the column name for the first column of the sync table, which contains the synced item as a chip.
 You can use a different name for the column by setting [`dynamicOptions.entityName`][dynamicOptions] on the sync table.